Luliang Shanxi, China Travel Guide

 Accessibility infrastructure for travelers with mobility challenges is generally limited in Luliang compared to major international cities.

 Sidewalks can be uneven, and ramps or lifts are not universally available in Luliang.
-This has challenges for wheelchair users or those with limited mobility, notably in older areas of the city and historical sites.
+This has challenges for wheelchair users or those with limited mobility, notably in older regions of the city and historical sites.